Wang Pingwei

 LIFE OF WANG

-In addition to leading Sinomine, Wang Pingwei is president of Central South University, situated in Changsha, Hunan, where he earned a bachelor’s degree.
+In addition to leading Sinomine, Wang is president of Central South University, situated in Changsha, Hunan, where he earned a bachelor’s degree.
 Sinomine was founded in 1999 and focuses on lithium battery production and associated minerals.
-It has interests in more than 40 countries including Canada, the US, UK, Democratic Republic of the Congo, Zambia and Zimbabwe.
+It has interests in more than 40 countries including Canada, the US and the UK as well as the Democratic Republic of Congo, Zambia and Zimbabwe.